 Make this work for you by setting ground rules for meetings and how your team communicates.
 For example, provide an agenda before meetings so those who require more time for thought are prepared.
 Let them know whether decisions will be made at the meeting, or if there will be time for input afterward.
 Sometimes, it’s the individual conversations that happen after a meeting that inspire great ideas.

-More dream team tips
+More tips on building a dream team

 As a leader, it’s up to you to balance the big picture with individual needs.
 You establish the guidelines for how your team works together, performance expectations and goals.
 Then, give them the latitude to get it done.